The funny thing about “brand resistant” audiences

 1 - Branding is not just about marketing or advertising.

-Branding is about relevance and differentiation.
-Establishing your brand position, its value and meaning, and its uniqueness is the jumping off point for all of your communications, from traditional advertising to your website, sales deck, investor deck, and white papers.
+A strong brand strategy establishes relevance and differentiation.
+For clinicians, researchers, and others whom we assume don’t care about brands, a clearly defined brand acts as a cognitive shortcut, helping them make faster, lower-risk decisions.
+Establishing your brand position, its value and meaning, and its uniqueness is the clearest and quickest way for your audiences to get what you’re about.
+It should be the single jumping off point for all of your communications, from traditional advertising to your website, sales deck, investor deck, and white papers.

 2 - Skeptical audiences are often deep and independent thinkers.

-It's good to challenge them.
+It's good to challenge them, especially when it comes to considering a newer brand.
 They are often open to new ideas and new ways of thinking, whether that comes from a marketing campaign, a colleague, or independent research.
 A strong brand is a succinct way to communicate your value and relevance, helping these audiences make informed decisions from a wide variety of sources.

 If you are intentional about your brand, you will reach even those skeptical audiences.
 When you know what your brand stands for, why it’s relevant to your key audiences, and how it’s differentiated in the marketplace, you’re better positioned to reach even those who say they don’t pay attention to brands.
 Because they do.